Oatcake: Plain Web Typography

 <summary>

-We've already seen lots of these in this document—you can create a
+I've already used lots of these throughout this document—you can

 <details>